JabinTasnimUrmy/raft.tla/My_dayToday_Progress.md

 Date: 17/04/2025

 ------------------------------------------------------------------------------------------------------------
 Debugging: Realized the issue could be stale parsing, incorrect model configuration (using Init instead of MyInit),  an incomplete Init definition that didn't account for the new variables.
 Confirmed model settings targeted MyInit.
-Focused on ensuring the default Init predicate correctly initialized all variables, including the newly added serverCache, switchLog, etc. Corrected type errors in the MyInit definition (e.g., voterLog structure).
+Focused on ensuring the default Init predicate correctly initialized all variables, including the newly added serverCache, switchLog, etc. Corrected type errors in the MyNetAggInit definition (e.g., voterLog structure).
 Outcome: Successfully resolved the initial state error by fixing Init and ensuring correct parsing.
 The model can now start.

 -----------------------------------------------------------------------------------------------------------------------